 Members of that group were Katie Baldus, Rebecca Baumler, Coby Berg, Noah Bernard, Caleb Colyer, Eli Copeland, Kayla Daugherty, Hanna Gregory, Jamie Guillaume, Shane Hackett, Brendan Hackley, Dalton Hall, Tiffany Hibbs, Brandon Lindahl, Taylor Lloyd, Josh Merithew, Trent Moore, Steve Naudet, Ethan Nelson, Morgan Parsons, Ashley Pereira, Tristan Puckett, Natalie Randolph, Jeremiah Reynolds, Kelsey Robertson, Kirsten Robertson, John Schweer, Allison Shewmaker, Abbey Simon, Kevin Smith, Seth Steele, Dalton Testerman and Jayden Vosika.
 Adults who participated include Shauna Clark, Charlotte Robertson, Lois Ryan, Leslie Lloyd, Phyllis Gregory, Ben Merithew and Earley.

-Page 2 of 2 - “We worked on something like an assembly line giving out the food,” Katie Baldus said, with a touch of pride in her voice, “and my assembly line got the most work done and handed out the most food.
+“We worked on something like an assembly line giving out the food,” Katie Baldus said, with a touch of pride in her voice, “and my assembly line got the most work done and handed out the most food.
 When you realize that all the food was going to kids who had lost everything, it really motivated us to work hard.”

 When he saw the devastation the people of Oklahoma faced, it changed the whole theme of the trip for Caleb Colyer.